ManuNeuro/EmmanuelCalvet/_posts/2022-01-12-quantum-tuto-p1.md

 new_sv = sv.evolve(mycircuit)
 ```

-Once again, you can look at the new statevector by writing
+Once again, you can look at the new statevector by writing:

 ```python